Shwe Sai: Lethwei career

 On 10 and 11 July 2004, Shwe Sai and teammates Aye Bo Sein, Naing Wan Lay and Win Tun competed in a Lethwei tournament at Thuwunna National Indoor Stadium in Yangon, Myanmar.
 The Burmese fighters were matched against four Japanese fighters: Tamura, Yoshitaro Niimi, Takaharu Yamamoto and Seiji Wakasugi.

 During his reign, Shwe Sai faced Zaw Win Tun, 1996 Golden Belt Champion, with Shwe Sai having the upper hand having won one fight while the other was a draw.
 On 2 August 2019, Shwe Sai's son Sai Maung Maung, was supposed to continue the rivalry and face the son of his past rival Saw Win Tun at WLC 9: King of Nine Limbs, but the fight was cancelled due to medical reason.

-In 2006, Shwe Sai was stripped of the Openweight Lethwei World title for failure to defend the title.
-Former Openweight champion Shwe War Tun was selected to faced number one contender Lone Chaw and crown a new champion.
-Lone Chaw was victorious and became the new Openweight Champion.
-On 4 May, 2009, as reposted by MMA Mania, Shwe Sai and Lone Chaw eventually faced each other in Yangon.
-Shwe Sai knocked out Lone Chaw in a spectacular manner.
+In 2006, Shwe Sai was stripped of the Openweight Lethwei World title due to inability to defend the title.
+Former Openweight champion Shwe War Tun was selected to faced number one contender Lone Chaw.
+Both men fought for the now vacant title to crown a new champion and Lone Chaw was victorious becoming the new Openweight Champion.
+On 4 May 2009, as reposted by MMA Mania, Shwe Sai and Lone Chaw eventually faced each other in Yangon.
+Shwe Sai knocked down Lone Chaw in a spectacular manner.